Jay Cutler: 2014 season

 Cutler and the Bears rebounded with two consecutive wins.
 He threw three touchdowns, two interceptions, and 330 yards against the Vikings, and 130 yards and one passing touchdown against Tampa Bay.
 That would be the last win of the season.
 Cutler started the Thanksgiving Day game against Detroit with two passing touchdowns, but the Bears stumbled for the remainder of the game en route to 34–17 loss.
 He finished the game with two touchdowns, two interceptions, and 280 yards.
 The Bears suffered their eighth loss of the season to the Dallas Cowboys, in which Cutler threw 341 yards, two touchdowns and one interception, mathematically eliminating the Bears from the playoffs.
 Under criticism, offensive coordinator Aaron Kromer partially blamed Cutler's audibles and impromptu play calling for the poor record, but later apologized to Cutler and the Bears organization in a press conference.
 The next week, Cutler threw two touchdowns, three interceptions, and just 194 yards for a season-low 55.8 passer rating in a loss to the Saints.

 Trestman demoted Cutler in favor of Jimmy Clausen, but Cutler returned when Clausen suffered a concussion in the loss to Detroit.
 In the Bears' season finale against the Vikings, Cutler completed 23 of 36 passes for 172 yards, and a 63 passer rating in the loss.

-In 15 games he accrued 3,812 passing yards, a career-high 28 passing touchdowns, but led the NFL with 18 interceptions.
+Cutler described the 2014 season as the most disappointing of his career due to high expectations entering the year.
+In 15 games, he accrued 3,812 passing yards, a career-high 28 passing touchdowns, but led the NFL with 18 interceptions.
 Despite the turnovers, Cutler's 2014 season remains one of the best statistical passing seasons in Chicago Bears history.
-He finished only 27 yards shy of surpassing the all-time Bears single-season passing yards record, which is currently held by Erik Kramer.
-He set the all-time Chicago Bears record for all-purpose yards in a single season with 4,003.
-This record was later broken by Caleb Williams in 2024.
+He ranks third all time in single-season passing yards and second in passing touchdowns by a Bears quarterback.
+He set the all-time Bears record for all-purpose yards in a single season with 4,003, which was later broken by Caleb Williams in 2024.